 What choices do I have?

-A new national opt-out will be offered in England from May 2018, following recommendations from the National Data Guardian.
-People will be able to opt out of having their confidential data shared for reasons beyond their individual care.
-The opt-out will not apply to your individual care, and you will not be able to opt-out of the use of anonymised information.
+A new national data opt-out was introduced in May 2018, following recommendations from the National Data Guardian.
+People can opt out of having their confidential patient information shared for reasons beyond their individual care, for example for research and planning.